CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/02_Project_Charter.md

 ### In Scope

 *   Development of the MemoryChain platform, including the frontend, backend, and smart contracts.
+*   Development of the "Credentialing Function SDK" and its dashboard interface.
 *   Integration with IPFS and Filecoin for decentralized storage.
-*   Integration with POK Technology for verifiable credentials.
+*   Integration with Lit Protocol for verifiable credentials.
 *   Development of a user-friendly onboarding process.
 *   Creation of documentation for users, developers, and agents.